 Kathleen Kelly, Ph.D.

 Dr. Kelly received her Ph.D. from the University of California, Irvine.
 She completed her postdoctoral training in the laboratory of Philip Leder, Harvard Medical School, and she maintained an independent research program at the NCI from 1984 to 2023.
 Dr. Kelly's interests were focused on the genetic regulation of cell growth, cancer progression and metastasis.
 She served as branch chief from 1997 to 2023, and a CCR Deputy from 2019-2023.
-Dr. Kelly retired in December 2023 and is now an NCI Scientist Emeritus.
+Dr. Kelly retired in December 2023 and is now an NIH Scientist Emeritus.

 News